Jacinda Ardern: Resignation

 On 19 January 2023, at the Labour Party's summer caucus retreat, Ardern announced she would resign as Labour leader and prime minister by 7 February and leave Parliament by the 2023 general election.
 She cited a desire to spend more time with her partner and daughter and an inability to commit to another four years.
-Ardern had indicated in November 2022 that she would seek a third term as Prime Minister.
+Ardern had indicated in November 2022 that she would seek a third term as prime minister.

 Speaking to the press during the caucus retreat as she announced her resignation plan, Ardern said, "I know what this job takes and I know that I no longer have enough in the tank to do it justice.
 It is that simple.
 We need a fresh set of shoulders for that challenge."
+While this has been described as "burnout" (occupational fatigue), Ardern said in an interview in 2025 that it was not burnout as such, which "is very different from making a judgment in yourself as to whether or not you're operating at the level you need to be".

 Ardern's announcement prompted reactions from across the New Zealand political establishment.
-The opposition National and ACT parties' leaders Christopher Luxon and David Seymour thanked Ardern for her service while expressing disagreement with her Government's policies.
+The opposition National and ACT parties' leaders Christopher Luxon and David Seymour thanked Ardern for her service while expressing disagreement with her government's policies.
 Green Party co-leader James Shaw credited Ardern with fostering a constructive working relationship between their parties while fellow co-leader Marama Davidson praised Ardern for her compassion and determination to promote a "fairer and safer" Aotearoa.
 Similar sentiments were echoed by the Māori Party's co-leaders Debbie Ngarewa-Packer and Rawiri Waititi, who praised her leadership qualities and contributions to New Zealand society.
 New Zealand First leader and former Deputy Prime Minister Winston Peters attributed Ardern's resignation to her government's failure to deliver on promises and targets during the 2020–2023 parliamentary term.

 Prominent New Zealanders, including actor Sam Neill, comedian and writer Michèle A'Court, and Internet entrepreneur Kim Dotcom, expressed gratitude for Ardern's service.
 Overseas, Australian Prime Minister Anthony Albanese and several state leaders paid tribute to Ardern.

-In several opinion polls, Ardern's domestic popularity had reached all-time lows in the past few months, although she denied this would affect the Labour Party's chances of winning the next election.
+In several opinion polls, Ardern's domestic popularity had reached all-time lows by 19 January 2023, but she said that this would not affect the Labour Party's chances of winning the next election.

-Ardern's final event as Prime Minister was a birthday celebration for Tahupōtiki Wiremu Rātana, a Māori prophet.
-At the event, Ardern called her work as the Prime Minister the "greatest privilege" and stated that she loved the country and its people.
-On 25 January, she was succeeded as prime minister and leader of the New Zealand Labour Party by Chris Hipkins; who had been elected unopposed during the 2023 New Zealand Labour Party leadership election.
+Ardern's final event as prime minister was a birthday celebration for Tahupōtiki Wiremu Rātana, a Māori prophet.
+At the event, Ardern called her work as prime minister the "greatest privilege" and said that she loved the country and its people.
+On 25 January 2023, she was succeeded as prime minister and leader of the New Zealand Labour Party by Chris Hipkins, who had been elected unopposed during the Labour Party leadership election.